The preterist view is harming Jesus’ people. The preterist view confuses the Second Coming with the Day of the Lord.

 Ac 3:19 Repent ye therefore, and turn again, that your sins may be blotted out, that so there may come seasons of refreshing from the presence of the Lord; 20 and that he may send the Christ who hath been appointed for you, even Jesus: 21 whom the heaven must receive until the times of restoration of all things, whereof God spake by the mouth of His holy prophets that have been from of old.

-We see that Jesus went to heaven is Acts 1:11 and He comes from Heaven in Acts 3:20.
+We see that Jesus went to heaven in Acts 1:11 and He comes from Heaven to an individual from in Acts 3:20.

-The common argument to this concerns Acts 3:21 and has to do with when the “restoration” happens.
+The common disagreement with this viewpoint concerns Acts 3:21 and has to do with when the “restoration” happens.

 Ac 3:21 whom the heaven must receive until the times of restoration of all things, whereof God spake by the mouth of His holy prophets that have been from of old.